 Some couples find it best to spread these activities over several nights, so there is time to get used to the sensations and how much lube to use!

-There is a plethora of anal toys on the market many of which are available in our stores, so here is a small overview of the different types of anal toys.
+There are a plethora of anal toys on the market many of which are available in our stores, so here is a small overview of the different types of anal toys.

-As mentioned earlier these are used for primarily for stretching of the opening however they do come in vibrating varieties for extra stimulation.
-Various shapes and sizes to suit all as well as various materials from silicone and latex, to medical grade glass and stainless steel which are a more hygienic choice as they are non-porous.
+As mentioned earlier these are used primarily for stretching of the opening however they do come in vibrating varieties for extra stimulation.
+Various shapes and sizes to suit all as well as various materials from silicone and latex, to medical-grade glass and stainless steel which are a more hygienic choice as they are non-porous.

 Anal beads are designed to be inserted fully, and when the moment of climax is reached they are to be pulled quickly from the anus as the orgasm is reached to help intensify and take your orgasm to the next level.